SICTIAM/ozwillo-doc/_includes/3-provisioning.md

 The body of this request is encoded in JSON.
 A HMAC-SHA1 hash of the body is computed using the application's `instantiation_secret` as key.
 This computed HMAC-SHA1 signature is then inserted in the `X-Hub-Signature` header in hexadecimal, prefixed with the string `sha1=` (as per <a href="https://pubsubhubbub.github.io/PubSubHubbub/pubsubhubbub-core-0.4.html#authednotify" target="_blank">PubSubHubbub Core 0.4</a>).
 {: #ref-hmac-signature}

-As introduced in [Recognize and trust Ozwillo](#s2-trust-ozwillo), the provider must recompute the signature of the request body with the same secret key and method.
-If signatures match, this reasonably certifies the instantiation request comes from Ozwillo (which is the only one knowing the `instantiation_secret`) and then can be trusted.
+As introduced in [Recognize and trust the platform](#s2-trust-ozwillo), the provider must recompute the signature of the request body with the same secret key and method.
+If signatures match, this reasonably certifies the instantiation request comes from the platform (which is the only one knowing the `instantiation_secret`) and then can be trusted.
 If not, you may log the request for further analysis but you must not process it.
 Note that the `sha1=` prefix must be compared case-sensitively, but the case of the hexadecimal signature value doesn't matter.

 ##### Request body